ch4itu/EternalBliss/README.md

 1. Clone this repository.
 2. Open `index.html` in your browser.
-3. Connect via mnemonic/private key (demo input) or MyAlgo.
+3. Connect via mnemonic/private key (demo input).
 4. Play, explore, battle — offline or online.
 5. Sync progress to Algorand TestNet when ready.
 6. Use `mapmaker.html` to design or extend maps and plug them into the main game.